-These easy-to-make Vegetarian Breakfast Burritos are delicious, filling, and great for meal prepping.
-Eliminate the stress of figuring out breakfasts and grab one of these to take with you to work!
+These easy-to-make Vegetarian Breakfast Burritos Freezer Meal are delicious, filling, and great for meal prepping.
+Best of all, they take less than 25 minutes!

-This recipe for vegetarian breakfast burritos is so easy to make!
-Even without meat, this recipe is very hearty.
-The burritos are on the smaller side but oh-so-filling, especially when you down it with a nice cup of morning coffee.
-They’re cheesy and delicious and taste authentically Hispanic.
+This recipe is so easy to make!
+Even without meat, it is very hearty.
+The burritos are on the smaller side but oh-so-filling, especially when you serve it with a nice cup of morning coffee.
+They’re cheesy and delicious and taste amazing.

 It gives a nice Spanish flavor to every part of the burrito and eliminates the need for additional seasonings aside from salt and pepper.
 I’m partial to the Goya brand (no, I’m not being paid to say this) because it’s the brand I grew up eating.
 Look for the red can, not the blue.
 Those are the ones with sauce.

 Rice – Use plain old white rice.
-You’ll want to have these cooked ahead of time.
-I will sometimes make it the night before and refrigerate it until I am ready to put these together.
+You’ll want to have this cooked ahead of time.
+I will sometimes make it the night before and refrigerate it until I am ready to put the burritos together.

 Flour Tortillas – We have a local hispanic store where I can pick up freshly made ones, but I used the prepackaged version for this recipe in case you are in an area where you can’t find fresh ones as easily.

-Step One: Measure 1/2 cup of white rice and cook as usual.
-Everyone has their own way of cooking white rice.
+Step One: Measure ½ cup of white rice and cook as usual.
+Everyone has their own way of cooking rice.
 I used the stove top here, but recently have started using the Instant Pot.
 It all works, so use what you have.

 Step Two: Scramble the eggs.
 Season as you please – I added milk, salt and pepper.
 Scoop them into a bowl temporarily.